DanielJSottile/programming-notes/notes.md

 - you can also use ' " to write double quotes into what is printed.

-- `echo' -- help will print that, so it doesn't quite work like that.
+- `echo` -- help will print that, so it doesn't quite work like that.

 - `-n` will make it not print a new line afterwards